 E3 Lithium has the largest Measured & Indicated lithium resource in Canada according to Natural Resources Canada data, with 16.0 million tonnes (Mt) Measured and Indicated Lithium Carbonate Equivalent (LCE), hosted in the world-class Leduc Aquifer.
 In addition, E3 has 0.9 Mt of Inferred mineral resources in its Rocky Area.
-In total, E3's resources cover just 69% of the Company’s permit area in south-central Alberta.
+In total, E3's resources cover just 69% of the Company's permit area in south-central Alberta.

 E3 has outlined a PEA over the Clearwater Project Area within the Bashaw District.

 Occurring about 2,500 metres below the surface, the Leduc Aquifer is an extensively dolomitized ancient reef complex that spans 100s of square kilometres in area and is more than 200 metres thick.
 The Leduc’s large extent provides the company an opportunity to continually expand development into the future.

 Historically, the Leduc has demonstrated exceptional flow rates and deliverability due to favourable rock properties and pressure.
 The aquifer is extremely well understood due to decades of historical oil and gas development in the area.